atopile/atopile/docs/types.md

 interface_1 ~ interface_2
 ```

-Two interfaces can be connected together as long as they contain the same signals within themselves.
+Two interfaces can be connected as long as they contain the same signals.

 ## Node definition